aboutcode-org/aboutcode-toolkit/REFERENCE.rst

     about transform [OPTIONS] LOCATION OUTPUT

-    LOCATION: Path to a CSV file.
+    LOCATION: Path to a CSV/JSON file.
-    OUTPUT: Path to CSV inventory file to create.
+    OUTPUT: Path to CSV/JSON inventory file to create.

 **Options:**